 This material, also known as Amarula, is suitable for numerous applications thanks to its cloudy structure and extremely resistance.

-Origin of the quartzite Breccia Imperiale
+Origin and characteristics of the quartzite Breccia Imperiale

 Breccia Imperiale is a granite composed of a mixture of rock fragments and very fine minerals with some white particles, which clearly derived from crystalline calcites.